haddocking/haddock3/INSTALL.md

 # Installing third-party packages

-HADDOCK3 is able to integrate third-party software in its workflows.
-However, we are not responsible to the proper installation of such packages, but we do help you to install them.
-Bellow, you will find a list of all third-party packages HADDOCK3 can use and guidelines for their proper installation.
+HADDOCK3 can integrate third-party software in its workflows.
+However, we are not responsible for the proper installation of such packages, but we help you install them.
+Below, you will find a list of all third-party packages HADDOCK3 can use and guidelines for their proper installation.

 ## `lightdock`